Siege of Mandalore: Development and writing

 The creators of the episode felt that unlike the lightsaber duel between Obi-Wan Kenobi and Maul in the Rebels episode "Twin Suns", which was very brief, the duel between Ahsoka and Maul needed to be big, and that it was very important to make it among the best lightsaber fights in the series.
-To this end, Ray Park, Maul's physical actor for The Phantom Menace, was brought in to perform motion capture for the character.
+To this end, Ray Park, who had physically portrayed Maul in The Phantom Menace, was brought in to perform motion capture for the character.
 Park devised a new fighting style for Maul, rather than reuse the style he used in The Phantom Menace, to reflect Maul having aged and gained robotic legs in the interim period.
 Keith Kellogg, the animation supervisor for the episode, explained that many of Park's mannerisms were implemented in the animation for Maul, and that the motion capture data then had to be altered to match the animation style of the series.
 Park's fighting was sometimes so fast that he would break the motion capture tracking.
 Opposite Park, stunt performer Lauren Mary Kim performed motion capture for Ahsoka.
-According to Filoni, she "brought a lot of the speed and quickness that we needed to portray this character that had previously only been done by our animation team".
+According to Filoni, Mary Kim "brought a lot of the speed and quickness that we needed to portray this character that had previously only been done by our animation team".

 "Shattered" was directed by Saul Ruiz.
+According to Ashley Eckstein, the voice of Ahsoka, the episode's title reflects Ahsoka's worldview being shattered.
 The timeline of the episode coincides with Order 66, an event that occurs in the film Revenge of the Sith and affects events in the episode.
 Featuring Order 66 in the series was seen by the creators as an inevitable outcome, so they had been considering how to incorporate the event for a long time.
-According to Ashley Eckstein, the voice of Ahsoka, the episode's title reflects Ahsoka's worldview being shattered.
 Filoni described the problem of having to portray the event differently to its portrayal in Revenge of the Sith, as the audience of The Clone Wars saw the clone troopers as real characters.
 He stated that the key was "about understanding that they are in a situation where they don't have free will.
 [He] tried through every method possible, visually, musically, color-wise to show that they became somebody else".
 Various elements of the scenes in which the clones are hunting Rex and Ahsoka are framed to evoke the Empire, including the lighting and use of helmets.
 The use of droids as allies for the main characters was also reflective of the role reversal of the Galactic Republic, as battle droids were the primary force of their enemy, the Separatists.
 Filoni used Ahsoka and Rex reciting the catchphrase "I am one with the Force and the Force is with me" from Rogue One to display the bond between the characters and provide an explanation of how Ahsoka is able to remove Rex's inhibitor chip for those that may not have seen a previous arc in The Clone Wars.